segmentio/segment-docs/src/connections/destinations/catalog/salesforce/index.md

 Since we don't want to ask for the password of one of your actual user accounts, we recommend you create a new Salesforce user account for Segment.
 We realize an extra user account costs money, so feel free to use an existing account if you wish.

-If you decide to create a new user account for the Segment API, create this user by going to *Setup > Administration Setup > Users > New User*, and creating a new user with a System Administrator profile.
+If you decide to create a new user account for the Segment API, create this user by going to *Setup > Administration set up > Users > New User*, and creating a new user with a System Administrator profile.
 This profile is required to give us enough permissions to access the API.

 Also make sure that IP Security is disabled in this Salesforce user account.
 This is because our servers often change and its hard to predict their IPs.